JAWorsfold/CV/README.md

 ##### Simple Machine Language (SML)
 Following a `TDD` approach, I was tasked with developing an Interpreter in Java for a predefined SML.
 The Interpreter had to translate a set of simple instructions, execute the instructions and print the final value of any used registers.
 Practising SOLID principles, I used: `Reflection`, `Dependency Injection`, and `Design Patterns` – Factory and Singleton in this case – to implement the final Interpreter.

-##### Philip Hammond and the Temple of Gloom
-Having been provided with an extensive Java program I had to interpret the existing code base and extend it with a program capable of completing a given simulation.
-The simulation consisted of an explorer, Philip, finding an Orb in a maze, followed by escaping with as much treasure as possible.
-Utilising common algorithms like `Dijkstra’s Shortest Path`, I achieved a respectable score and in doing so learnt to work with Java `concurrency` and a Java `GUI` application.

 ___
 ### Royal Holloway, University of London | BA History | Upper Second-Class Honours